bravin-onwonga/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file 12-file_type contains a script that prints the type of the file named iamafile

 The file 13-symbolic_link contains a scripts that creates  a symbolic link to /bin/ls, named __ls__.
 The symbolic link should be created in the current working directory

+The file 14-copy_html contains scripts that copy html file form working directory to the parent directory